 The Connection Between Social Networking And Neuro-Linguistic Programming

-Step 1: Neuro-Linguistic Programming does not work unless you create rapport with people.
-How do social networks get you to have rapport with them?
+Neuro-Linguistic Programming does not work unless you create rapport with people.
+How do social networks get you to have the rapport with them?
 They bribe you!
 Maybe not the ideal way, but heck it works.

-Take a moment and reflect back on why you joined Facebook, Twitter, or LinkedIn?
+Take a moment and reflect on why you joined Facebook, Twitter, or LinkedIn?

 Here is a common scenario.
 A woman in her 60’s daughter just has a child.
 Her daughter excited about the new child posts photo after photo on Facebook.
 The newly minted grandmother not wanting to miss a second of her precious grandchild takes the plunge to sign up for Facebook.

 The old phrase that “A picture is worth a 1,000 words” has rarely been more true with Facebook.
-I post on a regular basis and gets thousands of people to my blog each month.
-However, on Facebook a photo of one of my cats will get ten times the number of comments than the majority of my blog posts.
+I post regularly and gets thousands of people to my blog each month.
+However, on Facebook, a photo of one of my cats will get ten times the number of comments that the majority of my blog posts.

-People will say it is cute or laugh at the weirdness of the cat poses I take of my feline co-workers (I work from home).
-Something inside of resonates with these pictures, because we can identify with them in our own unique way.
+People will say it is cute or laugh at the weirdness of the cat poses I shoot of my feline co-workers (I work from home).
+Something inside of resonates with these pictures because we can identify with them in our unique way.
 It is our perception of the world through sight.

-Step 4: Listen!
 I know this is an annoying adage, but the idea we Two ears and one mouth is spot on for social networking.
 Listen to what people are saying.
-The entire idea of blog curation that has become such an obsession this year all has to do with the idea of reading others information and putting our own spin on it.
+The entire idea of blog curation that has become such an obsession this year all has to do with the idea of reading other information and putting our spin on it.
 We listen to what they have to say and engage with their content.